Vector Symbolic Finite State Machines in Attractor Neural Networks: Relation to other architectures

-The lack of a flipping mechanism is also discussed in \cite{rigotti_internal_2010}, wherein they show the necessity of a population of neurons with mixed selectivity, connected to both the input and attractor neurons, in order to achieve the flipping-like behaviour necessary for complex state switching.
+In \oldcite{rigotti_internal_2010} they discuss the need for a mechanism to induce flips in the neuron state (i.e. an operation akin to a Hadamard product) in order to directly implement nontrivial switching between different attractor states, but disqualify such a mechanism from plausibly existing using synaptic currents alone.
+We also reject such a mechanism as a biologically plausible solution, but on the grounds that it would not robustly function in an asynchronous neural system (see Section \ref{subsec:hadamard_input}).
+They instead show the necessity of a population of neurons with mixed selectivity, connected to both the input and attractor neurons, in order to achieve the desired attractor itinerancy dynamics.
 This requirement arose by demanding that the network state switch to resembling the target state immediately upon receiving a stimulus.
 We instead show that similar results can be achieved without this extra population, if we relax to instead demanding only that the network soon evolve to the target state.

+The main contribution of this article is thus to introduce a method by which attractor networks may be endowed with state-dependent attractor-switching capabilities, without requiring biologically implausible elements or components which are expensive to implement (e.g. precise synaptic delays), and can be scaled up efficiently.
+The extension to arbitrary FSM emulation shows the generality of the method, and that its limitations can be overcome by the appropriate modifications, like introducing the edge state attractors (Section \ref{sec:why_edge_states}).